Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 # Introduction
-> **Note**: _You can skip this section if you want just to let ya' know._

-Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language that is mainly used in Psych Engine.
-This allows you to execute Lua code without compiling the game over and over again.
-And it's simple and easy scripting language that an 8 year old can understand easily.
-The only cons that Lua has are, global scopes are always in default, limited error handling, limited pattern matching, no unicode support, no default parameter values just to name a few.
+Lua is a lightweight, high-level, dynamically typed, multi-paradigm scripting language originated in 1993.
+It was design to be improving its speed, portability, extensibility, and ease-of-use in development.
+Which is why its used in Psych Engine, this allows you to execute Lua code without compiling the game over and over again, unlike doing source code in Haxe.

 ## Source-Code Editors
 You don't know they're basically a text editor program designed specifically for editing source code of computer programs.
 They usually add such as syntax highlighting, indentation, autocomplete and brace matching.
 To make your programming experience more easier to code, the most popular source-code editors are [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/downloads/), [Vim](https://www.vim.org/download.php), [Sublime Text](https://www.sublimetext.com/), etc. You can use any source-code editors that you're comfortable to use.

+If you install Visual Studio Code there are extensions which makes your coding experience even more better.
+Like supporting a new programming language, adding custom snippets, etc.

+- [Lua snippets](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) - Adds lua snippets when coding in Lua.
+- [Funkin Script AutoCompleter](https://marketplace.visualstudio.com/items?itemName=Snirozu.funkin-script-autocompleter) - Adds the Psych engine functions when coding in Lua.

 ## Differences
-When coding with Lua in Psych Engine, there are some minor differences.
+They are some minor differences when coding in Psych Engine Lua.
 This is due to HaxeFlixel, the main engine used by Psych Engine.
 Anyways uuuuhhhhh here's a list of minor differences that you should 100% totally know about:

 1. The code should be located inside any of the Callback Templates which are special functions.
 That uses the games mechanics like note types, custom events, countdowns, etc to execute the code; Examples: `onCreate()`, `onUpdate()`, `onEvent()` just to name a few of them.
 Note that variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.
+     - In update `0.7.1h` of Psych Engine you can now put code outside of any Callback Templates, which is the best feature to be ever be implemeted in years, but this will only execute once tho.
 2. Printing is also different instead of using the `print()` function it's replaced by the `debugPrint()` function.
 The arguments passed on the `debugPrint()` function will appear at the top-left of the screen.
 And will fade out in a couple of seconds.
 3. Psych Engine uses Lua version <kbd>5.1</kbd> which there are missing features that Lua <kbd>5.1</kbd> doesn't has; Examples: Floor division, Bitwise operators, basic utf-8 library, support for both 64-bit and 32-bit platforms, and new functions.